AI Exam

 - Adherence to evidence-based therapies (e.g., beta-blockers, ACE inhibitors, aspirin).

-Worsened Prognosis:
+Worsened Prognosis

 - Advanced age, diabetes, prior vascular disease.